-What's so important about martial arts breathing or just plain old breathing?
-For starters our body needs oxygen.
+What's so crucial about martial arts breathing or just plain old breathing?
+How do we breathe in kenjutsu or a sword fight?
+For starters, our body needs oxygen.
 Without oxygen, cells begin to die.
-We begin to die.
+Once that happens, we begin to die.
 Breathing also helps remove toxins from our body.
-Breathing serves important functions for your blood, brain, and tissues.
+Breathing serves essential functions for your blood, brain, and tissues.
 Our body must regulate and balance oxygen and carbon dioxide.
-Because of this our breathing never stops, and when it does stop or become dysfunctional bad things happen.
+Because of this, our breathing never stops, and when it does stop or become dysfunctional, then bad things happen.
 Breathing also ties into our mental states.
-Not just our physical selves are affected, shallow breathing and rapid breathing are also synonymous with specific moods.
+Not just our physical selves are affected by the breath.
+Shallow or rapid breathing is also synonymous with specific moods.

 It is important to note that these systems do not operate at the same time.
 Overuse of this SNS is detrimental to our health and, I would argue to combat.
-It can extremely narrow our ability to function well mentally and physically.
-Slowing down of cognitive abilities and reduced vision and physical coordination to name the top three.
+It can immensely narrow our ability to function well mentally and physically.
+It is slowing down of cognitive skills and reducing vision and physical coordination, to name the top three.

-Controlling Adverse Affects
+Controlling Adverse Effects

 Classical Combat and Breathing

 How are we breathing in sword combat and training?
 Let's use this as an example of a training method; we take a breath, and we hold that breath while we are executing our technique.
 We might even kiai vocally, which is still Yo (yang).
 Generally, we might begin to inhale again while the sword is being returned or just after.
 Different schools have different thoughts on the details of breath timing; however, inhaling is always yin and exhaling is yang.
 IN is defensive and YO is offensive.
 It is hard to respond to attacks or to execute attacks while breathing in.